Manatees in Crystal River, Florida: Endangered Species Also Known as Sea Cows

 Manatees are herbivores and graze in shallow waters that are anywhere from 3 to a little over 6 feet (1 to 2 meters) in depth.
 But this creates a problem co-existing with humans who like boating.

 Even though the waters where manatees generally are to be found are clearly marked, often boaters ignore the slow speeds posted and numerous manatees are struck by propeller blades and are injured.

 Some manatees have multiple dozens of scars (50...60!) and obviously due to infections or worse, some do not survive.
 Just imagine the pain that they must endure!

 Apparently manatees hear higher frequencies than the typical boat motors emit so cannot protect themselves from injury.
 It is up to us humans to watch out for them instead!

 The boat operator that took us on a tour of the Homosassa River was very careful to monitor his speed in the areas where the manatees congregated and ratcheted up his speed once we were in waters where the manatees were no longer prevalent.

-It is a simple enough thing to do to care for our fellow earth creatures...in particular, ones that are already endangered!
+It is a simple enough thing to do to care for our fellow earth creatures and in particular, ones that are already endangered!

-Fellow HubPage writer Tony who hails from South Africa inserted a quote into one of his recent hubs that was worded so beautifully and he gave me permission to use it in this hub.
-The following comes from Tony's hub titled Birthday and Christmas reflections 2010.
+Fellow HubPage writer Tony who hails from South Africa inserted a quote into one of his recent posts that was worded so beautifully and he gave me permission to use it in this one.
+The following comes from Tony's article titled Birthday and Christmas reflections 2010.

 As Jan Christian Smuts in his interesting book Holism and Evolution (first edition 1924; now published by N & S Press, 1987) wrote this fascinating passage (p 336):